Historical Fiction – Ultimate Guide To Escaping Into the Past

 What Is Meant by Historical Fiction?

-The actual definition of historical fiction is simply this –
+The actual historical fiction definition is simply this –

 A literary genre where the story takes place sometime in the past.